 You’re not the only person who believes you’re the best at what you do.
 It doesn’t matter if you truly are the best in the world if the whole world doesn’t have access to your products or services.
 Use location information in your keywords.

 If your website is for an independent pizzeria, focusing on keywords like “pizza delivery” won’t do very much for you.
 “Tucson pizza delivery” or “Tucson pizza” will fetch you a better outcome.
+The same goes for other keywords.
+Searching for “microblading” compared to “microblading SEO” will give you very different results, because the searcher has two very different intents.
 These keywords put you in touch with your community, which will ultimately become your livelihood.
 While this method may not bring you to the top of the search results overnight, it will certainly go a long way in establishing meaningful SEO.

 It’s amazing what an image can do.
 You’ve probably noticed that most blog entries or social media posts come with an image.
 You want your website to come with one, too.
 An image will legitimize you, and it provides you with the perfect opportunity to make a great first impression.
 People will be able to see what you’re about as they read what you’re about, making you more likely to capture interest and gain clicks.